A Quick Guide to SNAP Eligibility and Benefits

 - Medical expenses – This option is only for people who are disabled, over 60 years old or both, and receive disability-based benefits.
 You may submit evidence such as health insurance payments, receipts of co-payments, over the counter or prescription medicine, and transportation expenses due to doctors appointments.

 - Utility expenses – You may submit bills such as your electric, telephone, gas, water and air/heat conditioning bills.
+Learn about energy assistance for low-income households

 - Child or adult care expenses – Cost of care, fees and transportation to and from the location (if being cared for out of the home)

 - Child Support payments – You may submit proof of any court ordered payments.
+Find information about Child Tax Credit payments

 - Non-citizen status – If you or someone in your family that is part of your application is a non-citizen, must present proof such as a “green card” or immigration papers.